 Although it is easy to say, if you are worried you are experiencing postnatal depression, experiencing the symptoms we described earlier or just feel you have “baby blues” which aren’t going away but are mild, it is important to understand you are not alone.
 The first step is to recognise these feelings and then talk to someone.
 People who are close to you are a huge help in recognising these signs, but it is up to each of us to listen and communicate with each other so that you can get the help needed.

 Give your body some time and remember you have achieved something huge.
-Most importantly, if you are worried about yourself, or someone close to you, seek expert help.
+Most importantly, if you are worried about yourself, or someone close to you, seek expert help or get in touch.